karshrao/VIView/README.txt

 * All loads are constant RC loads and the spark gap voltage threshold is hard-coded to model air -- please feel free to change this in the back-end for other gases

-* Wire inputs should have non-zero inputs otherwise singularities will occur
+* cable inputs should have non-zero inputs otherwise singularities will occur

-* Loads have 0 length -- they are used as BCs between each wire element.
-As such, wire-wire interfaces have an implied load of [R,C] = [0,0]
+* Loads have 0 length -- they are used as BCs between each cable element.
+As such, cable-cable interfaces have an implied load of [R,C] = [0,0]

 * Checking the "Extract Solution Vecs" box before computation will save I, V, t, and x as a VIViewOut.mat in the VIView directory